 A person can claim any losses in an intentional personal injury that they could in a typical accident.
 Some of the most common are:

 - Medical Bills

 - Pain and Suffering

 - Mental Anguish

 Punitive Damages in Intentional Personal Injury in Florida

 Florida allows for punitive damages against someone who does something particularly egregious.
 If this is the case, the court can award up to three times the compensatory damages as punitive damages.
 However, Florida specifically precludes punitive damages done by the insured if the act was intentional.

 Tampa Auto Accident Lawyer

-Lastly, if you’ve been injured in by someone intentionally, talk to an attorney about possible compensation for your injuries.
-Don’t let the insurance company tell you that their policy doesn’t cover the damages, rather get advice from someone on your side.
+Lastly, if you’ve been injured in by someone intentionally, talk to our personal injury team about possible compensation for your injuries.
+Don’t let the insurance company tell you that their policy doesn’t cover the damages.
+Rather get advice from someone on your side.

 RHINO Lawyers is the powerful, results-driven law firm, that takes Insurance Companies and Bullies “head-on!”
 We describe our bold modern approach to “Accident & Personal Injury Law” and “Our Personal Mission” to empower Florida’s families to “Take Charge!”